Nautigsam/deno-task-runner-v2/README.md

 **I have done none of the work for this project.
 It was created and developed here: https://github.com/jinjor/deno-task-runner.
 I only fixed a few issues**

+**I am no longer going to work on this project or work on `deno-watch-v2` as it feels impossible to fix the existing problems.
+And I believe `denon` or scripts with `Deno.run(...)` hit all the functionality this module does.
+At this time, `watch` does not work but `watchSync` does.**

 Write tasks in deno.

 # Examples